arc-eng/cli/README.md

 ### ⚙️ Options and Parameters

-You can change the default settings with parameters and options:
+You can customize your interact with PR Pilot using parameters and options:

 ```bash
 Usage: python -m cli.cli [OPTIONS] [PROMPT]...